Hello and welcome to the 2019-2020 School Year at St. John of the Cross Parish School.

 - Language Arts will appear as one grade on the report card, rather than two separate grades for literature and writing.
 The goal is to make the synthesis between literature and writing more cohesive, and allow students to engage in more opportunities to write about what they are reading.
 This includes some basic literary analysis papers.

 My Language Arts grade for your child will come from a variety of literature, writing, vocabulary, grammar, and oral speaking assessments including, but not limited to, tests, quizzes, group and individual work done during class, class discussions, oral presentations, individual projects, writing assignments (formal and informal), book reports, and some homework assignments.
 I base my grades on points, rather than percentages.
 Therefore, grades worth more points obviously affect the final grade more than those worth less points.
 My grades are not weighted, per se, but more important, and longer-term assessments are worth more points.
-For example, the final draft of the research paper is worth 100 points, the final test on Summer Reading is worth 60 points, and a typical homework assignment might be worth 10 points.
+For example, the final draft of the research paper is worth 100 points, final tests are typically worth 50 or more points, and a typical homework assignment might be worth 10 points.
 All late assignments will result in a deduction of points.
 On most assignments, work will not be accepted if it is more than 2 school days late, except in extreme circumstances.
 Therefore, if an assignment is more than 2 days late, the grade given will be a zero.
 As a parent, it is your responsibility to check Power School regularly in order to be aware of your child’s grade.
 I do not typically contact parents regarding percentage/grades, as they are available for you to view at any time.
 I update my grades about every two weeks.
 If you have trouble signing in to Power School, please contact Nancy Rocco at email@example.com.